openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 Indicator resource
 ------------------

-*IndicatorLED* resource is emulated as a persistent emulator database record, observable and manageable by a Redfish client.
+The *IndicatorLED* resource is emulated as a persistent emulator database record, observable and manageable by a Redfish client.

-By default, *Chassis* and *Systems* resources have emulated *IndicatorLED* sub-resource attached and *Lit*.
+By default, the *Chassis* and *Systems* resources have emulated *IndicatorLED* sub-resources attached and *Lit*.

 Non-default initial indicator state can optionally be configured on a per-resource basis:

 .. code-block:: python